Septic maintenance & septic tank maintenance in Waynesboro, GA

 Most septic system failures are preventable.
-The systems that last 30 years are not dramatically different from the ones that fail in 10 — the difference is usually a combination of regular pumping, controlled water use, and careful flushing habits.
-For homeowners in Waynesboro and Burke County, understanding what your system actually needs is the cheapest form of septic service there is.
+The systems that last 30 years are not dramatically different from the ones that fail in 10 — the difference is usually a combination of regular septic maintenance, controlled water use, and careful flushing habits.
+For homeowners in Waynesboro and Burke County, understanding what your system actually needs is the cheapest form of septic maintenance there is.

-The four habits that determine how long a septic system lasts
+The four septic maintenance habits that determine how long a septic system lasts

-Septic systems do not fail randomly.
+Septic system maintenance does not fail randomly.
 In almost every case, failure traces back to at least one of four things: tank pumping was neglected too long, the wrong materials went into the system, water use exceeded the system's capacity, or the drain field was physically damaged.
 Addressing all four keeps most systems running for decades.

-Waiting until something goes wrong before pumping is the most common and most expensive maintenance mistake.
+Waiting until something goes wrong before pumping is the most common and most expensive septic maintenance mistake.
 By the time slow drains or odors appear, the tank may already be pushing solids toward the field.
-Pumping on a schedule — every 3 to 5 years depending on tank size and household size — keeps solids from ever reaching that point.
+Septic tank maintenance every 3 to 5 years keeps solids from ever reaching that point.

 - Never flush wipes, paper towels, or feminine products